-Join us for the 20th Annual Junior Cypress Cattle Drive on Big Cypress Seminole Indian Reservation March 19, 2016.
+Join us for the 22nd Annual Junior Cypress Cattle Drive on Big Cypress Seminole Indian Reservation March 17, 2018.
 Ride along on your horse, on a Billie Swamp Safari Swamp Buggy or just bring your own chair and watch the excitement from the road-side.
 Spectators are always free or join the herd and ride in the Cattle Drive, $50 for adults, $25 children 7-12 and 6 and under free.
 Your choice of buggy seat or your horse.
-The Honorary Trail Boss for 2016 is Bert Frazier, surviving family members and community members reminisce on memories and tales.
+The Honorary Trail Bosses for 2018 are Henry Osceola and Rudy Osceola, surviving family members and community members reminisce on memories and tales.
 Bring the family.
 Kids Rodeo Friday Night & EIRA Rodeo Saturday.
 Overnight accommodations available.
 (863) 902-3200

 Good Old Fashion Family Fun!

 A tribute to Morgan Smith, one of the Seminole Tribes First Indian Cowboys